niieani/pydio-docker-compose/README.md

 2. Edit instances of `CHANGEME` in the docker-compose.yml file to your liking
 3. Run with `docker-compose up -d`.
 4. If you get any permission problems, run `chown -R 33:33 ./persistent/data`
+5. When installing, use mysqli driver, not mysql (it's an option during installation)

 Note: If you don't use LetsEncrypt, set LETSENCRYPT to false in the `docker-compose.yml` file and remember to replace `default.crt` and `default.key` in ./nginx directory!